Logotype for BASF SE

 Executive summary

-• Achieved major milestones in the Winning Ways strategy, including the startup of the Zhanjiang Verbund site, accelerated cost savings, and significant organizational streamlining.
+• Achieved major milestones in the Winning Ways strategy, including the startup of the Zhanjiang Verbund site and significant organizational streamlining.

-• Faced a volatile and challenging global market in 2025, with strong headwinds for the chemical industry and a focus on controllable factors.
+• Faced a challenging and volatile global market in 2025, with strong headwinds for the chemical industry and a focus on controllable factors to drive performance.

-• Net income rose to €1.6 billion, supported by portfolio gains and special income from reimbursements related to expropriated Russian assets.
+• Net income rose 24.7% to €1.6 billion, supported by portfolio gains and special income from shareholdings and reimbursements.

 Financial highlights